Looking for the best lesbian wedding vows for your upcoming nuptials?

 For many years, the traditional wedding vows have included the wording “to be my lawfully wedded husband/wife.”

-For gender-neutral vows, this wording can be changed to something like “to be my partner, my best friend.”
+For lesbian vows, this wording can be changed to something like “to be my partner, my best friend.”

 If “partner,” sounds too much like you’re establishing a law firm together, other words to consider are better half, life partner, lover, other half, significant other, soulmate, spouse and sweetheart.